bukosabino/truffle-voting-dapp/README.md

 This is a example dapp on Ethereum local network using Truffle Framework.

-We develop a dapp with creation of dynamic proposals.
-Every user can create proposals and vote them.
-Of course, the users can vote once per proposal with the options approve, against or abstence.
+We develop a dapp where the users can create proposals and vote them.
+Of course, they can vote once per proposal with the options approve, against or absence.

 # Preconditions